microrobotics/ESP32-EASY-PROTO-V2/README.md

 ## Overview

 This repository contains the hardware design files, firmware, documentation, and scripts for the **ESP32-EASY-PROTO-V2** board.
-The board is an educational and prototyping platform built around the ESP32-WROOM-32E module (Wi-Fi + Bluetooth), featuring multiple sensors (IMU, humidity, pressure), peripherals (OLED, SD card, buzzer, IR, WS2812B), and a flexible power design (7–30 V DC or USB).
+The board is an educational and prototyping platform built around the ESP32-WROOM-32E module (Wi-Fi + Bluetooth), featuring multiple sensors (IMU, humidity, pressure), peripherals (OLED, SD card, buzzer, IR, WS2812B), and a flexible power design (7–30 V DC Jack and/or USB).

 ## Repository Structure